-Our proposed published admission number is 90.
-Before the application of oversubscription criteria, children with a Statement of Special Educational Need (SSEN) or Education, Health and Care Plan (EHCP) which names the school will be admitted.
-As a result of this the published admission number will be reduced accordingly.
+Our published admission number is 120.
+Before the application of over-subscription criteria, children with a Statement of Special Educational Need (SSEN) or Education, Health and Care Plan (EHCP) which names the school will be admitted.
+As a result of this the published admissions number will be reduced accordingly.

-Our proposed over-subscription criteria are set out below and each criterion will be ranked in distance order:
+Our over-subscription criteria are set out below and each criterion will be ranked in distance order:

-1. Children in Local Authority Care or Previously in Local Authority Care

-A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
-A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).

-2. Current Family Association

-A brother or sister (sibling) attending Wentworth Primary School at the time of entry where the family continue to live at the same address as when the sibling was admitted, or if they have moved, live within 2 miles of the school, or have moved to a property that is nearer to the school than the previous property as defined by the 'Nearness' criterion (below).
-In this context, brother or sister means a child who lives as a brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers or sisters.

-3. Health, Social and Special Access Reasons

-Medical, health, social and special access reasons will be applied in accordance with the school's legal obligations, in particular those under the Equality Act 2010.
-Priority will be given to those children whose mental or physical impairment means they have a demonstrable and significant need to attend Wentworth Primary School.
-Equally this priority will apply to children whose parents/guardians physical or mental health or social needs mean that they have a demonstrable and significant need to attend this particular school.
-Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and Wentworth Primary School that parents feel is the only school that can accommodate these needs.
+- Children in Local Authority Care or Previously in Local Authority Care a 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order.
+A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - Current Family Association a brother or sister in the same school at the time of entry where the family continue to live at the same address as when the sibling was admitted or if they have moved live within 2 miles of the school, or have moved to a property that is nearer to the school than the previous property as defined by the 'Nearness' criterion (below).
+In this context brother or sister means children who live as brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters, foster brothers or sisters. - Health, Social and Special Access Reasons Medical, health, social and special access reasons will be applied in accordance with the school's legal obligations, in particular those under the Equality Act 2010.
+Priority will be given to those children whose mental or physical impairment means they have a demonstrable and significant need to attend a particular school.
+Equally this priority will apply to children whose parents'/guardians' physical or mental health or social needs mean that they have a demonstrable and significant need to attend Temple Hill Primary Academy.
+Such claims will need to be supported by written evidence from a suitably qualified medical or other practitioner who can demonstrate a special connection between these needs and Temple Hill Primary Academy.

-Please note that social needs does not include your intended or current childcare facilities.

-4. A child of staff at the school - where;
+A child of staff at the school - where:

-- a. the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made and/or - b. the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+- a) The member of staff has been employed at the school on a permanent contract for two or more years at the time at which the application for admission to the school is made and/or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.

-5. Nearness of children's homes to school

-In line with the Local Authority's Co-ordinated Scheme for Primary Admissions, the school uses the measurements provided by the Local Authority who use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
+• Nearness of children's homes to school - we use the distance between the child's permanent home address and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point.
 Distances are measured from a point defined as within the child's home to a point defined as within the school as specified by NLPG.
 The same address point on the school site is used for everybody.
 When we apply the distance criterion for the school, these straight line measurements are used to determine how close each applicant's address is to the school.